HProsperouS/ChronoLog/README.md

 - Weekly generation cooldown is **6 hours** between successful weekly runs.
 - If over limit, backend returns **HTTP 429** with quota details.
 - Insights page reads `/api/insights/quota` and disables generate actions when quota is exhausted or cooldown is active.
-- Backend also starts a weekly auto-generation scheduler (`Sunday 23:59 UTC`), which attempts to generate weekly insights for the current week.
+- Backend also starts a weekly auto-generation scheduler (`Sunday 23:59`, using the backend process timezone), which attempts to generate weekly insights for the current week.

 ### Hosted AI proxy (AWS)